DownloadourvisitorGuide

 Partners use this feature if they have several images they would like to send all at once, particularly after a photo shoot.
 You can upload from any device.

-Use #ShareGJ or tag us at @VisitGrandJunction (Instagram, Facebook, TikTok, Threads) or @VisitGJ (X)
+Use #ShareGJ or tag @VisitGrandJunction (Instagram, Facebook, TikTok, Threads) or @VisitGJ (X)

-- When you post on social media, include #ShareGJ.
-Visit Grand Junction will respond with a message.
-Please reply back to our comment to be featured.
+• When you post on social media, include #ShareGJ.
+Visit Grand Junction will respond with a comment.
+Please reply back to the comment to be featured.

 *Please note that at this time, CrowdRiff only pulls from Instagram and Facebook, so Visit Grand Junction will not be able to see your assets on Threads, X, Pinterest, or TikTok.